linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/An Introduction to Credit Risk Models.md

 Somewhat different from Shumway and Bharath, Kamakura finds that the Merton default probability has weak statistical significance when added as an explanatory variable to these other 49 variables, but the coefficient on the Merton default probability has the wrong sign; when Merton default probabilities rise, the predicted hybrid default probabilities fall.
 This is because Merton default probabilities are highly correlated with other variables like the market leverage ratio (which was mentioned above as out-predicting the commercial Merton implementation) and the ratio of total liabilities to total assets.
 It is an interesting econometric question whether the Merton input variable should be retained in such an event.

 These findings were indirectly confirmed in Bohn, Arora, and Korablev (2005), in which Moody's for the first time releases quantitative test results on their Merton implementation.
 In that paper, the authors report on the relative accuracy of their proprietary Merton implementation compared to the more standard Merton theoretical implementation; they state that on a relatively easy data set (1996-2004 with small firms and financial institutions excluded) the proprietary Merton implementation has a receiver operating characteristics (ROC) accuracy ratio  $7.5\%$  higher than the standard Merton implementation.[14]
 This puts the accuracy of the Moody's model more than  $5\%$  below that reported on a harder data set (all public firms of all sizes, including banks, 1990-2004) in the Kamakura Risk Information Services Technical Guide, Version 4.1 (2005) and again in the Kamakura Risk Information Services Guide, Version 5.0 (2010) on data spanning 1990-2008.
 The accuracy is also well below reduced form model accuracy published in Bharath and Shumway (2008), Campbell, Hilscher, and Szilagyi (2008), Hilscher and Wilson (2011), van Deventer and Imai (2003), and van Deventer, Imai, and Mesler (2004).
 The standard Merton accuracy ratio reported by Bohn, Arora, and Korablev (2005) is identical to that reported by Kamakura on a harder data set.
 It is not surprising that there were no comparisons to reduced-form models using logistic regression in Bohn, Arora, and Korablev.

-# KEY POINTS
+## KEY POINTS

 - Ratings date from the founding of a predecessor of Standard & Poor's in 1860.
 The very existence of ratings as a credit assessment tool dates from an era when computers did not exist and the electronic transmission of financial information was impossible.
-- Because of this history, ratings are extremely simple ordinal rankings of firms or other counterparties by a small number of ratings grades, 21 grades in the case of the U.S. rating agencies.
+- Because of this history, ratings are extremely simple ordinal rankings of firms or other counterparties by a small number of ratings grades, 21 grades in the U.S. rating agencies.
 - Ratings have no explicit maturity and no explicit default probability associated with them.
 - For consumer credit risk assessment, "credit scores" are similar to ratings in that they are an ordinal risk measure, they have no maturity, and they have no explicit default probability associated with the score.
 While some credit bureaus state that credit scores rank the risk of a 90-day past due experience over 24 months, they are used on the full spectrum of credits from charge cards to 30-year mortgages.
 - Unlike ratings, which have both qualitative and quantitative inputs to the process, the creation of credit scores is fully automated and based on a sophisticated statistical process.